Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 article, using dual quaternions
 * Chen et al - Solution of an Inverse Kinematics Problem using Dual Quaternions

+articles CNC 5 axis (for all with PPPRR)
+* Yang, Altintas - Generalized Kinematics of 5-Axis serial machines

 dissertations
 * Paden's dissertation (available as pdf),describing 4 subproblems